Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The main issue with the app was storing images in the database and then rendering them to the HTML.
 After researching this on the internet, I found an excellent video that explained the process.

+## Source Tree

+- I experienced a problem when I used SourceTree to edit previous commit messages.
+When I edit a message and try to push the current branch to GitHub, it will always show that the remote branch is ahead of the local branch.
+After spending time researching this, I could not understand why this was happening or how to fix it.

 ## Known bugs

 - Image bug - Experanicing file clashes when the files that are uploaded have the same name.
 To fix this issue, I could try and create an image_id for each image and recall the id instead of the image name.